 Other assets, like Buildings, go up in value.
 Which means that commonly buildings are not depreciation in the UK accounting.

 Useful life in accounting means to the number of years the asset will be used by the business to generate income.

-If you buy a new laptop and expect to keep it for 3 years before it needs replacing.
-The useful life of the computer is 3 years.
+A freelancer buys a new laptop and expects to keep it for 3 years before it needs replacing.
+The depreciation rate on the laptop will be calculated over 3 years.

 Step 2: Choose UK Depreciation Method

 The cost of a fixed asset can be written off against profits over useful life in two different ways:

 The straight-line method is the simplest way to depreciate fixed assets where you write off the asset over the useful life in equal amounts.

 You calculate depreciation using the straight-line method with this formula:

 Depreciation = Cost of Fixed Asset / Useful Life of Fixed Asset